WP5: Follow-up of the roadmap - common actions

 Contact: Franz-Josef Zickgraf

-The 8th ExeC meeting will be held in Genève in July 2014.
+The 8th ExeC meeting was held in Genève in July 2014.

-Please find here the link to the ASTRONET FP 7 Community forum open to the entire astronomical community based in Europe.
-Please register and submit your comments asap: http://www.forum-astronet-eu.org This forum is intended for the discussion of the Science Vision and Infrastructure Roadmap updates.
-Criticisms, advice and comments are now expected before the reports are published in final form.
+Please find here the latest draft of the ASTRONET Infrastructure Roadmap (v0.5): http://www.astronet-eu.org/IMG/pdf/...
+Comments prior to 18 July 2014 and the final publication are welcome via the ASTRONET FP 7 Community forum open to the entire astronomical community based in Europe.
+Please register and submit your comments here: http://www.forum-astronet-eu.org

 The European Radio Telescope Review Committee (ERTRC) invites the community to provide input and feedback via this discussion forum: http://ertrc.strw.leidenuniv.nl/